jersoncarin/hooks/README.md

-# Hooks API for PHP
+# Jers Hooks API for PHP

 Hooks is a hooking system which like wordpress hooking